ProjectKorra/ProjectKorraWiki/source/pkcore/abilities.rst

 Chiblocking is the anti-bending fighting style.
 Chiblockers use critically placed kicks and punches to block chi paths in bender's bodies disabling their bending.

-Chiblocking abilities focus on countering bending abilities.
+Chiblocking abilities focus on close quarters combat countering bending abilities.

 .. toctree::
     :name: chitree